Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Hecke Subgroups and Archimedean Solids

-With the results of the previous section in hand, we can proceed to apply the theory to the so-called \emph{Archimedean solids}.
-In this section, we first give a technical definition of these geometrical entities.
-We then identify the Hecke group for which each of the Archimedean solids has a corresponding conjugacy class of subgroups, before giving the permutation representations $\sigma_{0}$ and $\sigma_{1}$ for each corresponding class.
-We then (in every case where possible) find a representative of these classes of subgroups associated to each Archimedean solid by specifying a generating set for that representative, following the procedure in \cite{YMR}.
-Finally, we follow up some residual questions from \cite{YMR}, investigating whether the trivalent Archimedean solids, when interpreted as dessins d'enfants, correspond in general to conjugacy classes of \emph{congruence} subgroups of the modular group $\Gamma$.
+Having reviewed the theory connecting \emph{dessins d'enfants} with Hecke subgroups, we can now apply this theory to the particular case of the {Archimedean solids}.
+In this section, we first give a precise definition of these geometrical entities.
+We then identify the conjugacy class of Hecke subgroups corresponding to each Archimedean solid, by giving the permutation representations $\sigma_{0}$ and $\sigma_{1}$ for each such class.
+Finally, we discuss some interesting aspects of these results.